How viral videos helped blast voting lies across the Web

 Also unlike Fox News, the channel’s viewers can talk with each other in a fast-scrolling chat box.
 “The media is the long arm of the globalist,” one popular comment said.
 “TRUMP is the arm breaker!”

 The last days of the election have been rife with videos deceivingly made or ripped out of context.
-In the last weeks of the campaign, Trump’s son Eric and his allies in the GOP and Fox News shared a deceptively edited video in which Democratic candidate Joe Biden appears to take pride in the biggest “voter fraud organization” in history — when, in reality, he was saying exactly the opposite.
+In the last weeks of the campaign, President Trump’s son Eric and allies in the GOP and Fox News shared a deceptively edited video in which Democratic candidate Joe Biden appears to take pride in the biggest “voter fraud organization” in history — when, in reality, he was saying exactly the opposite.

 Some social-media sites flagged it, but not before it’d gained millions of views; on Wednesday, the newly elected Republican member of Congress Marjorie Taylor Greene, a booster of the far-right QAnon conspiracy theory aligning Democrats with Satanists, pointed to the clip as proof of fraud “on full display right now!”